canonical/ubuntu-pro-docs/account-problems.rst

 Occasionally a new user will get an error when attempting to validate their email address in Ubuntu One: "The provided email address has been invalidated."

 This error occurs when the email with the validation link is scanned by some anti-malware tools.
-To resolve it, whitelist the domain @login.ubuntu.com in your anti-malware software so that the email validation link is not opened and invalidated before you can use it.
+To resolve it, add the domain @login.ubuntu.com in your anti-malware allowlist so that the email validation link is not opened and invalidated before you can use it.

 .. _portal-access-problems: